TWKB/Specification/twkb.md

 **Size:** 1 unsigned varint (so, variable size)

-If the size attribute bit is set in the metadata header, a varInt with size infoformation comes next.
+If the size attribute bit is set in the metadata header, a varInt with size information comes next.
 The value is the size in bytes of the *remainder of the geometry after the size attribute*.

 When encountered in collections, an application can use the size attribute to advance the read pointer the the start of the next geometry.
 This can be used for a quick scan through a set of geometries, for reading just bounding boxes, or to distibute the read process to different threads.